zowe/docs-site/docs/user-guide/ze-working-with-data-sets.md

    ![Add Profile](../images/ze/ZE-mult-profiles.gif)

-## Filtering data set members
+## Filtering partitioned data set members

 Filter partitioned data set members in the **DATA SETS** tree view by **Date Modified** or **User ID**.

-### Filtering all data set members under a specific profile
+### Filtering all partitioned data set members under a specific profile

 1. In the **DATA SETS** tree, click on the **Filter** icon to the right of a profile, or right-click on a profile and select the **Filter PDS members…** option.